-- ✓ For HOST colleges, semester credit hours generated during the Summer, Fall and Spring by PART-TIME MSVCC Host students are in a separate MSVCC category in the formula and are weighted at 0.50.
-This separate category was added to the formula to encourage on-line class offerings. - ✓ For PROVIDER colleges, the semester credit hours generated by FULL-TIME PROVIDER MSVCC students are counted in the Academic, Technical and Career Categories along with traditional (non-virtual) students.
-Weights in this category are at 1.0. - ✓ For PROVIDER colleges, the semester credit hours generated during the Summer, Fall and Spring by PART-TIME MSVCC Provider students are in a separate MSVCC category in the formula and are weighted at 0.50.
+- ← For HOST colleges, semester credit hours generated during the Summer, Fall and Spring by PART-TIME category was added to the formula to encourage on line class offerings. - ← For PROVIDER colleges, the semester credit hours generated by FULL-TIME PROVIDER MSVCC students are counted in the Academic, Technical and Career Categories along with traditional (non-virtual) students.
+Weights in this category are at 1.0. - ← For PROVIDER colleges, the semester credit hours generated during the Summer, Fall and Spring by PART-TIME MSVCC Provider students are in a separate MSVCC category in the formula and are weighted at 0.50.